LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

 The question asking mechanism works in tandem with the message printing mechanism, using it to print the question text and a prompt.
-It provides a asking predicate and a hook predicate, both declared and defined in the ``logtalk`` built-in object.
+It provides an asking predicate and a hook predicate, both declared and defined in the ``logtalk`` built-in object.
 The asking predicate, :ref:`ask_question(Kind, Component, Question, Check, Answer) <methods_ask_question_5>`, is used for ask a question and read the answer.
 The hook predicate,